microsoft/ApplicationInsights-Android/README.md

 ### Breaking Changes!

-Version 1.0-beta.9 of the Android SDK came with one major change:
+Version 1.0-beta.9 of the Application Insights for Android SDK comes with one major change:

 Crash Reporting and the API to send handled exceptions have been removed from the SDK.
 In addition, the Application Insights for Android SDK is now **deprecated**.

-The reason for this is that [HockeyApp](www.hockeyapp.net) is now our major offering for mobile and cross-plattform crash reporting, beta-distribution and feedback.
-We are working with all we have on making the HockeySDKs better and add Telemetry features to make HockeyApp the best plattform to make your apps awesome.
+The reason for this is that [HockeyApp](https://hockeyapp.net) is now our major offering for mobile and cross-plattform crash reporting, update distribution and user feedback.
+We are concentrating all our efforts on enhancing the HockeySDK and add telemetry features to make HockeyApp the best plattform to build awesome apps.
-We've started the [HockeyApp Preseason](http://hockeyapp.net/blog/2016/02/02/introducing-preseason.html) so you can try all the new bits and bits yourself, including **User Metrics**.
+We've launched [HockeyApp Preseason](http://hockeyapp.net/blog/2016/02/02/introducing-preseason.html) so you can try all the new bits yourself, including **User Metrics** which is HockeyApp's telemetry offering.

-While the Application Insight for Android SDK will still be available, we don't plan on investing time in it but focus on HockeyApp.
+While the Application Insights for Android SDK will still be available, we don't plan on investing time in it but focus on HockeyApp instead.

-We apologize for any inconvenience and please feel free to shoot as a mail any time.
+We apologize for any inconvenience and please feel free to contact us at any time.

 ## Content
 1. [Release Notes](#1)